 And women’s lives aren’t as different, either.
 We may be CEOs and university professors and artists, but we still leave our homes, enter dark forests, find temporary places of shelter.

 We must still learn to use the gifts we were given, find friends and helpers along the way.
 We must certainly learn to work, so we can make our way in the world.

 And we still long for true partnership, for a home where we can rest.
 Unlike fairy tale heroines, we will probably make this journey not once, but many times during our lives.”

 So, you see, there are many lessons in fairy tales that are, indeed, relevant to the modern reader of either gender.
-It seems very misguided and, frankly, ignorant and uninformed to assert that fairy tale heroines are poor role models because the realm they occupied at the time was in the domestic sphere.
+It seems very misguided— and frankly, ignorant and uninformed—to assert that fairy tale heroines are poor role models, given that the realm they occupied at the time was the domestic sphere.
 That’s akin to insisting the men in fairy tales are poor examples of manhood because they are woodsmen or fishermen when most modern men wear business suits.

 The Goddess in Fairy Tales

 Fairy tales differ from other kinds of stories in that they usually contain a supernatural element, hence the use of the word “fairy."
 It may be the presence of a witch, a good fairy, or the presence of some other magical element.